jsfuentes/Handlebars-/Code-a-Long.md

 - Add script to HTML

-- Now we have handlebars functionality
+- Now we have handlebars functionality(Handlebars in Console)

   ##  Write Template